17 Fundamental Mock Trial Objections and How to Make Them

 B. Objections to Testimony

-With these 11 mock trial objections, attorneys can object to improper testimony that a witness gives.
+With the following 11 mock trial objections, attorneys can object to improper testimony that a witness gives.
 These objections can also be used if opposing counsel’s question asks the witness to give improper testimony.

 7. Non-Responsive Witness

 This objection can be made when the witness does not provide an answer to their question.

 - “Objection, Your Honor.
 The witness’s testimony is non-responsive.”

 Evidence must be relevant to be admitted.
 Witnesses can only testify to relevant matters.

 There is a low threshold for relevance.
 Relevant evidence is evidence that has an impact on an important fact in the case.
 If evidence shows that an important fact is more (or less) likely to be true, then the evidence is relevant.

 If opposing counsel makes a relevance objection to evidence you want to introduce, you should ask the judge, “Your Honor, may I make an offer of proof?”
 This is courtroom-speak for “Let me explain why this is relevant.”
 Assuming the judge allows it, you would then explain what you expect the witness to say and how it is relevant (how it relates to a fact that’s important for the judge’s verdict).

 - “Objection; relevance.”

 - “Objection.
 The witness is testifying to irrelevant matter.”